 The National Association of Social Workers’ Code of Ethics is the standard in defining and advancing social work values and principles.
 The Code is a model for social workers in the United States (as well as around the world), and promulgates the core values of social work in the areas of service, social justice, dignity and worth of the person, importance of human relationships, integrity, and competence.
 As part of the emphasis on social justice, the Code of Ethics states that:

 As one expression of an overall ethos of advocacy for human rights and social just, political engagement is clearly part of the Code of Ethics.
 But do social workers actually support this admonition, and if so, to what extent do they actually engage in politics?
 Little research has been done to answer these questions.
-To begin to address this lack of research, Brandi Jean Felderhoff, MSW, LCSW, Richard Hoefer, PhD, and Larry Dan Watson, PhD, conducted survey of social workers attending a conference in Texas, and their findings have been published in a recent issue of the journal Social Work.
+To begin to address this lack of research, Brandi Jean Felderhoff, MSW, LCSW, Richard Hoefer, PhD, and Larry Dan Watson, PhD, conducted survey of social workers attending a conference in Texas, and their findings have been published in the journal Social Work.

 The researchers wanted to find out three things: